AlexP11223/qxp/gsoc-results.md

 - Complex dash patterns (more than 2 different dashes) and stripes.
 Not supported in librevenge/ODF.
 - Paragraph leading is not perfect in some cases because ODF fo:line-height works a bit differently.
 - Paragraph rule margins.
 Not supported in librevenge/ODF.
+- Custom kerning, tracking, hyphenation exception.
+Not supported in librevenge/ODF.
+- Auxiliary dictionary.
+Not supported in librevenge/ODF.
 - Some advanced H&J and formatting properties that are not supported (or partially supported) by ODF or LO Draw.
 - Mid-linear, diamond gradients.
 Not supported in librevenge/ODF.
 - Skewing.